 Are you participating in NaNoWriMo this year?
 If you’re unaware, NaNoWriMo is National Novel Writing Month.
 Every November, hundreds of thousands of authors write a complete novel — in a month.
 So, let’s look at some novel writing tips to help you to write 50,000 words in one month.

-Novel writing tips for NaNoWriMo authors, new and experienced
+Novel writing tips for all authors, new and experienced

 Over the past few years, I’ve entered NaNoWriMo a couple of times, and sadly found it too much of a distraction.
 I was checking forums and chatting with people, and that, combined with my day job, meant that I was too stressed.

-1. Know what you’re writing on November 1: get your novel organized now
+1. Know what you’re writing on November 1 (or NOW): get your novel organized

 According to the NaNoWriMo rules, you can do all your novel’s preparation earlier, so that you can start writing on November 1.
 If you’re anything like me, the first few days after I start a new novel are frustrating: I spend more time on character attributes, setting, and outlining, than I do writing.
 So start your prep NOW.